Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 ## Accessing Esri location services

-Some tookit components may require access to Esri location services, including basemaps, routing, and geocoding, which requires authentication using either an API Key or an ArcGIS identity:
+Some toolkit components may require access to Esri location services, including basemaps, routing, and geocoding, which requires authentication using either an API Key or an ArcGIS identity:

 ### API key